maxishida/toolsimg1/README.md

 ## 📖 How to Use

 1.  **Upload:** Click the upload box to select a product image (PNG/JPG).
+2.  **Select Generator:** Choose a specialized style (e.g., "Chibi Shop", "Cinematic Ad", "Knolling").
-2.  **Describe:** Enter a brief description (e.g., "A luxury gold watch").
+3.  **Describe:** Enter a brief description or prompt.
-3.  **Analyze:** Click "Generate Concepts".
-The AI agents will analyze the product and create 6 unique visual styles.
+4.  **Analyze:** Click "Generate Concepts".
+The AI agents will analyze the product and create 6 unique visual styles based on your selected generator.
-4.  **Select:** Browse the gallery of generated images.
+5.  **Select:** Browse the gallery of generated images.
 Click on the one that best fits your vision.
-5.  **Preview:** Click "Generate Preview" to create a short 720p video.
+6.  **Preview:** Click "Generate Preview" to create a short 720p video.
-6.  **Finalize:** If you like the preview, confirm to generate the high-quality 1080p commercial.
+7.  **Finalize:** If you like the preview, confirm to generate the high-quality 1080p commercial.
-7.  **Download:** Save your video file.
+8.  **Download:** Save your video file.

 ---